-Successful landing will add 1 points to the scoring value of given turnpoint.
-Successful takeoff will add 1 points to the scoring value of given turnpoint.
+Successful landing will add 1 point to the overall scoring value.

+Successful takeoff will add 1 point to the overall scoring value.

 Landing and takeoff bonuses can be given only once for each TP.

-Scoring of landings and takeoffs, based on FR logger data will be explained in detail on main briefing.
+Scoring of landings and takeoffs, based on FR logger data will be explained in detail on the opening briefing.